Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress08/06/2023

-Liquidity reached an 8-month high as the market raced to take profits from real estate, securities and banking stocks, causing the VN-Index to reverse and decline.
+Liquidity reached its highest level in eight months as the market rushed to take profits in real estate, securities, and banking stocks, causing the VN-Index to reverse and fall.

-After 5 consecutive sessions of increase, VN-Index repeatedly tested the important resistance level of 1,100 points.
-However, in yesterday's trading session, the market began to fluctuate within a narrow range, causing many securities companies to recommend that investors consider taking partial profits.
+After five consecutive days of gains, the VN-Index repeatedly tested the important resistance level of 1,100 points.
+However, in yesterday's trading session, the market began to fluctuate within a narrow range, prompting many securities companies to recommend that investors consider taking partial profits.

-This morning, the HoSE representative index increased by more than 1,115 points in the ATO session.
-Immediately, the active selling force appeared more and more, gradually pulling the index down, at times falling below the reference.
-After that, the VN-Index hovered above the reference with a narrow range.
+This morning, the HoSE index rose above 1,115 points during the opening auction.
+Immediately, strong selling pressure emerged, gradually pushing the index down, at times falling below the reference level.
+Afterwards, the VN-Index fluctuated around the reference level within a narrow range.

 In the afternoon, the index quickly turned red.
-Although it exceeded 1,110 points at times, the massive selling pressure pushed the index representing the Ho Chi Minh City Stock Exchange below the reference.
-At the end of the session, the VN-Index fell more than 8 points, to 1,101.3 points.
+Although it briefly surpassed 1,110 points, massive selling pressure kept the Ho Chi Minh City stock exchange index below the reference level.
+At the close of trading, the VN-Index fell by more than 8 points, to 1,101.3 points.

-The entire HoSE floor had 269 stocks decreasing, nearly double the number of 139 stocks increasing.
-In the VN30 basket alone, the performance was even less positive with 23 stocks decreasing, pulling the index down more than 13 points.
+On the HoSE exchange, 269 stocks declined, almost double the 139 stocks that increased.
+The VN30 basket fared even worse, with 23 stocks falling, dragging the index down by more than 13 points.

-VN-Index fell in the afternoon due to strong profit-taking pressure.
+The VN-Index plummeted in the afternoon amid strong profit-taking pressure.
 Photo: VNDirect

-VN-Index "fell" in the afternoon due to strong profit-taking pressure.
+VN-Index plummeted in the afternoon amid strong profit-taking pressure.
 Photo: VNDirect

-The market turned down as investors rushed to take profits from stocks.
-Liquidity reached nearly VND23,690 billion, the highest since April 22.
-Of which, industry, real estate, banking and securities were the sectors with the most transactions.
+The market reversed course and declined as investors rushed to take profits.
+Liquidity reached nearly 23,690 billion VND, the highest since April 22nd.
+Industry, real estate, banking, and securities were the sectors with the highest trading volume.

-According to VNDirect, the banking industry contributed 6 representatives in the top 10 stocks that caused the market to lose the most points, led by the stock codes of three banks BID, TCB and VPB.
+According to VNDirect, the banking sector contributed six representatives to the top 10 stocks that caused the market to lose the most points, led by the stocks of three banks: BID, TCB, and VPB.

-In the securities group, the number of stocks that decreased also accounted for the majority.
-More than 1,200 billion VND poured into VND code - the highest in the whole market, mainly due to investors dumping stocks, at times the active selling force accounted for nearly 97%.
-This pulled the VND market price down 6% compared to the reference, near the end of the session, the board showed buyers at the floor price.
-In addition, the securities industry also recorded many stocks with large liquidity, decreasing in price such as SSI, SHS, HCM, VCI.
+In the securities sector, the majority of stocks declined.
+Over 1.2 trillion VND poured into VND – the highest in the entire market, mainly due to investors selling off their holdings; at one point, active selling accounted for nearly 97%.
+This pulled VND's share price down 6% compared to the reference price, with buyers appearing at the floor price near the end of the trading session.
+Additionally, the securities sector also saw many high-liquidity stocks decline in price, such as SSI, SHS, HCM, and VCI.

-Not only domestic investors, foreign investors also traded actively when selling more than 2,750 billion VND and spending more than 2,440 billion VND to buy stocks.
-The transaction value of foreign investors reached the highest level in the past month and a half.
-The balance continued to lean towards net selling with a margin of more than 300 billion VND, mainly VNM and GEX.
+Not only domestic investors, but foreign investors also traded actively, selling over 2,750 billion VND and buying over 2,440 billion VND worth of shares.
+The trading value of foreign investors reached its highest level in the past month and a half.
+The balance continued to lean towards net selling with a margin of over 300 billion VND, mainly in VNM and GEX.

 Source link